akolli1972/liri-node-app/README.md

 ## Technologies used:

 Spotify API
-Axios to grab data from OMDB API ans Bands In town API.
+Axios to grab data from OMDB API and Bands In town API.
 Moment.Js to get the date in required format.

+## What the app did

+Three screen shots have been shown to retrieve data about

+- bands in Town-Name, venue and date
+- Spotify-A-song- given a song, data retrieved is Artist, song name, preview link and album name.
+- Movie-name-given a movie name, information on title, year of the movie, IMDB rating, Country, Language, Plot and actors data is retrieved.